HQarroum/circular-linked-list/README.md

 list_remove_node(list, node);
 ```

+The complexity of a node removal is linear `O(n)`.

 ## Retrieving the size of a list instance

-Retrieving the size of the list is a constant time operation O(1), since the size is maintained across each insertions and removals.
+Retrieving the size of the list is a constant time operation `O(1)`, since the size is maintained across each insertions and removals.
 You can retrieve it as follow :

 ```C
 size_t size = list_get_size(list);